-• Certain vaccines may cause infections and should not be given while receiving Humira.

-- Check with your doctor before you receive any vaccines. - It is recommended that children, if possible, be given all the scheduled vaccinations for their age before they start treatment with Humira. - If you received Humira while you were pregnant, your baby may be at higher risk for getting such an infection for up to approximately five months after the last Humira dose you received during pregnancy.
-It is important that you tell your baby's doctors and other health care professionals about your Humira use during your pregnancy so they can decide when your baby should receive any vaccine.
+- Certain vaccines may cause infections and should not be given while receiving Humira. - Check with your doctor before your child receives any vaccines. - It is recommended that children, if possible, be given all the scheduled vaccinations for their age before they start treatment with Humira. - If your child received Humira while she was pregnant, her baby may be at higher risk for getting such an infection for up to approximately five months after the last Humira dose she received during pregnancy.
+It is important that you tell her baby's doctors and other health care professionals about your child's Humira use during her pregnancy so they can decide when her baby should receive any vaccine.